Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 - A Supported Snowflake [Browser](https://docs.snowflake.com/en/user-guide/setup#browser-requirements)
 - A Snowflake Account
     - If you do not have a Snowflake Account, please [**sign up for a Free 30 Day Trial Account**](https://signup.snowflake.com/).
 When signing up, please make sure to select **Enterprise** edition.
 You can choose any AWS or Azure [Snowflake Region](https://docs.snowflake.com/en/user-guide/intro-regions).
-    - After registering, you will receive an email with an activation link and your Snowflake Account URL.
+    - After registering, you will receive an email with an activation link and your Snowflake Account URL

 ### What does this Quickstart aim to solve?
 - In this quickstart, we will train & deploy an ML model which leverages historical menu-item sale data to understand how menu-item demand changes with varying price.
 By utilizing this trained model, we would recommend the optimal day of week prices for all menu-items for the upcoming month to our food-truck brands.
 Afterward, we will showcase an application that can be built and deployed to allow business users to submit data into Snowflake and interact directly with a ML model.

-#### Data Exploration
-- Connect to Snowflake
-- Snowpark DataFrame API

-#### Feature Engineering
-- Window & Aggregate functions
-- Imputation and train/test split

-#### Model Training & Deployment
-- Train Snowpark ML model
-- Register model on Model Registry

-#### Model Utilization
-- Stored procedure to utilize deployed model
-- Elastic scalability
-- Data Driven Insights

 ### What you will learn
 In this Quickstart guide, we will implement price optimization for their diversified food-truck brands to inform their pricing and